-No. There are only 3 cone photoreceptor types for daytime vision, but we can distinguish thousands of colors.
+No. There are only 3 cone photoreceptor types for daytime vision (spanning 380 to 750 nanometers), but our ability to discriminate wavelength is on the order of nanometers.
+And we can distinguish thousands of colors.

 How can you use the population vector idea to explain this?
 What if each neuron or photoreceptor can only reliably signal 2 levels?
 Then what is accuracy like?